JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_02_Write_Document_Word.md

 #### (Optional) Exercise 1 - Import notes

-1. Open Microsoft Word and create a new document.
+1. Open Microsoft Word from your browser [word.new](https://word.new) or use the desktop application and create a new document.

 1. Activate Copilot by selecting the Copilot button in the **Home** tab.